xurion/ffxi-dyna-jeuno-helper/README.md

-# ffxi-dyna-jeuno-helper
+# FFXI Dynamis - Jeuno currency farm helper

-Final Fantasy XI Dynamis - Jeuno currency farm helper
+A Windower addon that monitors currency counts, pop items for NMs and inventory space.